 ”This is an event to kick off the baseball season,” said CR baseball head coach Bob Brown, who is in his 14th year at the helm.
 “This is an opportunity for the community to meet the players and for the team to thank people for their support.”

 Brown said that a number of community members approached him last year about their desire to help organize a fundraiser for the team.
 The money raised will help pay for equipment and supplies, travel and to provide financial compensation to the assistant coaches.

 There are 29 players signed up to play for the Corsairs this season, the most ever on the college’s spring roster.
-Eighteen of the players are from local CR District high schools, including ones in Humboldt, Del Norte and northwest Mendocino counties.

 For the first time, the Corsairs will play their home conference games at the Arcata Ballpark, home of the Humboldt Crabs.

 ”We appreciate the support of the Humboldt Crabs and the city of Arcata Parks and Recreation Department,” Brown said.
 “We are fortunate to be playing at the county’s finest ball field and facility.
 Our players are happy about this.”